ss1611/CS220-AU-portfolio-1/README.md

 At the end of the module, you need to
 1. complete the checklist in the `submit.md` file
-2. format this `submit.md` file into a PDF file
+2. convert this `submit.md` file into a PDF format
 3. rename this PDF file with your student number e.g. `2002012.pdf`
 4. submit this PDF file on [FASER](https://faser.essex.ac.uk/)

 <!-- #todo make screencast and link video -->

-How to create a GitHub account and amend this repository for your submission, including all of the above steps, is demonstrated in the workshops.
+How to create a GitHub account and amend this repository for your submission, including all the above steps, is demonstrated in the workshops.

 This repository
 - uses [Markdown language](https://guides.github.com/features/mastering-markdown/) for project management e.g. logging and elementary web design